 Simonds L de L 1907

-Louis de Luze Simonds (1852-1916) was born in New York to Frederick William Simonds (1819-1896) & Sophie Elizabeth De Luze (1824-1910) the daughter of Louis Philippe de Luze, the Swiss Consul in New York and who Frederick had met through the Ogden family on the ship that took him to New York in 1841.
+Louis was born in New York to Frederick William Simonds (1819-1896) & Sophie Elizabeth De Luze (1824-1910) the daughter of Louis Philippe de Luze, the Swiss Consul in New York and who Frederick had met through the Ogden family on the ship that first took him from his family home of Chateau Paveil at Soussans near Bordeaux, to New York in 1841.
+The 3x great grandfather to Fenella & Finlay Simonds.

-In 1871, Louis’ uncle Henry Adolphus Simonds (1885-1904), then a Partner in the family brewery H & G Simonds, visited his brother Frederick William Simonds in New York to seek help because he had no son and heir.
-They agreed that Louis, then aged just 19, would be invited to the UK to be trained to eventually take on the running of the family business.
+In 1871, Louis’ uncle Henry Adolphus Simonds (1885-1904), then a Partner in the family brewery H & G Simonds, visited his brother Frederick in New York to seek help because he had no son and heir.
+They agreed that Louis, then aged just 19, would be ‘invited’ to the UK to be trained to eventually take on the running of the family business.
 Louis took quite some persuading, initially rejecting the offer.
-In a poignant family letter of November 1871 that you can read HERE, Louis recorded his very natural concerns at the move, but agrees to go.
-So it was that, ‘after one last Christmas at home’ and in January 1872, Louis arrived in Reading and started work as a trainee under the watchful eye of his uncle Henry.
-He continued working there up until his death at Audleys Wood from pneumonia in 1916, where his Coat of Arms still decorates the hall windows.
+In a poignant family letter of November 1871 that you can read online, Louis recorded his very natural concerns at the move but agrees to go.
+So it was that, ‘after one last Christmas at home’ and in January 1872, Louis sailed across the Atlantic and arrived in Reading.
+He started work as a trainee under the watchful eye of his uncle Henry.
+Louis continued working there until his death at Audleys Wood from pneumonia in 1916, where his Coat of Arms still decorates the hall windows.

 In January 1880 Louis married Mary Elizabeth Turnbull (1857-1930)